mestafford/Cat-Inhaler-Treatment-Evaluation/README.md

 ## Limitations

-- **Treatment regimen**: This script is designed for a cat receiving two daily treatments: one puff of Ventolin and two puffs of Flixotide.
+- **Treatment regimen**: This script is designed for a cat receiving two daily treatments that include one puff of Ventolin and two puffs of Flixotide.
+The medication is administered through an Aerokat chamber, which guarantees it is available during 30 seconds.
 The code will still work for other regimens, as long as breaths can be counted.
 - **Three-puff treatments**: This script doesn’t support cases where three puffs are required to reach the prescribed number of breaths.
 - **Exceeding prescribed breaths**: If your cat exceeds the prescribed breaths (i.e., over 10), the extra breaths may decrease the scores for time and continuity.
 In such cases, it's best to adjust the time and groupings manually.